metaloom/loom/README.md

 - Support for asset fingerprinting
 - Support for asset thumbnail generation

-### GraphQL

-- The GraphQL endpoint is globally accessible and no longer scoped for namespaces (for now)

 ### Search

 - The search support has been limited to contents and assets (for now)